Health Care Aide

 Candidates where English is a Second Language (ESL) must meet the English Language Proficiency requirement in addition to the Academic English requirement.
 Equivalencies are as follows:

-- By completing high school in Canada.
-Studies must have been in English at an approved Canadian high school (grades 9, 10, 11, 12) with at least three consecutive years of full-time academic study; OR
+- By attending high school in Canada.
+Studies must have been in English at an approved Canadian high school (grades 9, 10, 11, 12) with at least three consecutive years of full-time academic study; or

 - International English Language Testing System (IELTS) Academic: 6 (no section score below 5.5);